Wensber/TextTheSpire/README.md

 Double click mts-launder to launch the mod.
 The first time you will need to select the mods.
 There is a select all option on the Mod the Spire window that will show up.
 Afterwards they will be auto selected.
 Hit enter to start the game.
+One more step.

+Step 8:

+You will need to set a save file name if you don't have a save file yet.
+Output should mention this as well.
+Go to the main Slay the Spire window, type your name, and hit enter.
+You are now free to play the game.
+Type help in the prompt to read about controls.